hossam-create/Mnbara-Platform/docs/EBAY_GAP_ANALYSIS.md

 | No phone verification | Medium | High - Fraud prevention | Critical | High | Low |
 | No business accounts | Low | High - Professional sellers | Medium | High | Medium |

-**Category Summary:** MNBARA covers basic registration but lacks the security and verification layers that build trust on eBay.
+**Category Summary:** MNBARH covers basic registration but lacks the security and verification layers that build trust on eBay.
 Phone verification and 2FA are table-stakes for any serious marketplace.

 **Competitive Readiness: LOW**